sashaciocirlan/LSE---DS105L---Envision/README.md

 :---|:---|:---
 A major hurdle we faced was the absence of a direct Billboard API to access the required data.
 In fact, the Billboard API was officially terminated in May 2013.
 As a result, we couldn't retrieve the aggregated data or directly aggregate it through Billboard's resources.<br>Our direct search for the most popular artists proved unsuccessful since the Billboard Hot 100 primarily features popular songs rather than individual artists.|Fortunately, we discovered a Python package called Billboard.py that proved instrumental in creating code to aggregate the data.
 This enabled us to identify the artists with the most entries on the weekly charts over the past five years.<br>However, we identified a strong correlation between the number of songs an artist had entered and their popularity.
 For example, Drake had 800 songs entered over the five-year period.|This challenge provided valuable insight into the importance of seeking out existing solutions to overcome problems in data analysis.<br>This challenge deepened our understanding of the nature of imperfect data and the necessity to make justifiable statistical leaps when drawing conclusions, a common task for data scientists.

+Refer to below for our obtained historic trend from Billboard.py<br>
 <img width="484" alt="Screenshot 2023-05-29 at 12 32 09" src="https://github.com/sashaciocirlan/LSE---DS105L---Envision/assets/12870658/54f6ef69-a7f6-4d7f-97d0-b0bee2ea9404">